feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 />
 ```

+> **Notes:**
-> **Note:**
+>
->  If the integrator has configured the CommonJS module loader on the server, the
+> - If the integrator has configured the CommonJS module loader on the server,
-> Feature App to be loaded via `serverSrc` must be provided as a CommonJS module.
+>   the Feature App to be loaded via `serverSrc` must be provided as a CommonJS
+>   module.
+> - If `baseUrl` is specified as well, it will be prepended if `serverSrc` is a
+>   relative URL.
+In this case `baseUrl` must be an absolute URL.

 #### `css`